THE ULTIMATE SHOULDER WORKOUT GUIDE

 HOW TO DO IT: Start position for the cable face pull is setting up a rope attachment on a cable machine in a high position.
 Stand with a staggered stance and grab the handles of the rope attachment with palms facing toward each other and thumbs pointing backward.
 Turn the hands slightly and begin pulling the rope with the elbows down below the shoulder joints.

 WHAT MAKES IT EFFECTIVE: This exercise hits the difficult to target rear delts and rotator cuffs, helping to offset all of the pushing work we do in our upper body workouts.

 5) WHAT ARE THE BEST SHOULDER EXERCISES?

-The best shoulder exercises for you will depend a lot on what type of equipment you have available.
+There are a wide range of shoulder exercises to choose from, but the best shoulder exercises for you will depend a lot on what type of equipment you have available.

 I want to help make sure you’re training this often-neglected muscle group, so in this section and the ones that follow I’ll show you some of the most effective exercises you can do to build bigger shoulders depending on the tools you’ve got.